 Disclaimer

-This article is for general information purposes only.
-It is not investment advice or a solution to buy or sell instruments.
-Opinions are the authors; not necessarily that of OANDA Corporation or any of its affiliates, subsidiaries, officers or directors.
-Leveraged trading is high risk.
-Losses can exceed deposits.
+Opinions are the author's; not necessarily that of OANDA Corporation or any of its affiliates, subsidiaries, officers or directors.

-OANDA CORPORATION IS A MEMBER OF NFA AND IS SUBJECT TO THE NFA’S REGULATORY OVERSIGHT AND EXAMINATIONS.
+OANDA CORPORATION IS A MEMBER OF NFA AND IS SUBJECT TO NFA'S REGULATORY OVERSIGHT AND EXAMINATIONS.
 HOWEVER, YOU SHOULD BE AWARE THAT NFA DOES NOT HAVE REGULATORY OVERSIGHT AUTHORITY OVER UNDERLYING OR SPOT VIRTUAL CURRENCY PRODUCTS OR TRANSACTIONS OR VIRTUAL CURRENCY EXCHANGES, CUSTODIANS OR MARKETS.